Disaster Planning Resources

 These sites are representative of the resources that are available on the Internet.
 The FEMA sites are very informative and get you access to practical information on before, during and after a disaster.

-7.2 Videos: SHPO has copies of these videos on file.
+7.2 Publications: SHPO has of these publications on file.

 "Hiring a Contractor, Energy Efficient Housing," Minnesota Division of Emergency Management, 1998.

 "Historic Preservation," Minnesota Division of Emergency Management, 1998.